COST GUIDES

 Average cost of an acrylic bath: £200 - £250+

-Acrylic baths are durable, resilient and perfect for anyone looking to replace their bathtub on a tight budget.
 If your home is an older property with thinner floors, an acrylic bathtub will also be ideal in terms of weight.

 Generally, an acrylic bath is cheaper than steel or any other materials.

-Cast iron baths
+Cast iron bath installation cost

 Average cost of a cast iron bath: £1,250 - £1,650+

-Cast iron baths are commonly considered the most luxurious.
-They are also the most expensive - and understandably so.
+They are also the most expensive – and understandably so.
 If well maintained, they can be kept without replacement for decades.

 It’s worth bearing in mind that the weight of a cast-iron bathtub can often exceed 500lb.

-Natural stone baths
+Natural stone bath installation cost

 Average cost of a natural stone bath: £1,500 - £4,000+

-Natural stone baths may be a little harder to maintain, but their smooth finish makes them a highly popular choice for homeowners.
-Made from stone and minerals, these bathtubs are much easier to mould into fine-edged custom shapes.
+Natural stone baths may be a little harder to maintain, but their smooth finish makes them a highly sought-after choice for homeowners.

 What’s more, the stone material will retain 50% more of the heat from your bathwater, ideal for those who like to soak a little longer.